-Dilapidations are breaches of covenant contained in a lease to repair a building.
+Dilapidations are breaches of the covenant contained in a lease to repair a building.
 Such breaches can take many forms, but a leaking roof or a broken window are two obvious examples.
-Dilapidations are often wrongly considered by tenants as insignificant in comparison with rent, rates and service charges when they are seeking new premises.
+Dilapidations are often wrongly considered by tenants as insignificant in comparison with rent, rates, and service charges when they are seeking new premises.

-However, the liability to repair can have serious financial implications and therefore the tenant must seek advice of a Chartered Surveyor on opportunities to avoid, limit or mitigate dilapidations before entering into a lease, or when a schedule of dilapidations has been served upon him.
-Dilapidations claims can run into tens of thousand of pounds and therefore require serious consideration.
+However, the liability to repair can have serious financial implications and therefore the tenant must seek the advice of a Chartered Surveyor on opportunities to avoid, limit or mitigate dilapidations before entering into a lease, or when a schedule of dilapidations has been served upon him.
+Dilapidations claims can run into tens of thousands of pounds and therefore require serious consideration.

 If you are taking out a new lease or renewing a lease contact Kevin Hurley BSc MRICS to discuss your options and how we may be of assistance in minimizing any future claim.